EIBURS

 How does the selection process work?

-The different aspects evaluated are: the quality of the proposal, the quality of the team, the impact of the proposed activity on the EIB.
+The different aspects evaluated are: the quality of the proposal, the quality of the team, and the impact of the proposed activity on the EIB.
 When there are several high-quality proposals the shortlisted applicants may be asked to provide additional information.
 The Experts Committee prepares a recommendation for the Internal Steering Group, which makes the final decision.
 The Internal Steering Group is composed of senior managers representing the various parts of the EIB Group.
 Once the grant has been awarded, a negotiation process with the selected university or research centre to specify outputs will precede signature of a contract.
 The final decision of the Internal Steering Group is irrevocable.
-All the applicants are informed of the final decision and the results are also published in the Official Journal of the European Union.
+All applicants are informed of the final decision.

 What are the reporting requirements?